tutorials

 You can test the file upload in Postman or Insomnia.

-Insomnia is a collaborative open-source API development platform that allows you to create and manage API requests, write and run automated tests, and collaborate with team members.
-Postman also allows you to automate your API tests by creating collections of requests and tests.
-These tools are useful for performing repetitive tests, regression testing, and integration testing.
+Insomnia is an open-source platform for API development.
+It helps you create and manage API requests, run automated tests, and collaborate with your team.
+Postman also lets you automate API tests by creating collections of requests and tests.
+These tools are great for repetitive, regression, and integration testing.

 We’ll be using Insomnia to upload test files in this tutorial, but the same steps apply to any API that accepts file uploads.